- ←

 Taco Bell Shredded Chicken Soft Taco

-In November 2020, Taco Bell said “adios” to several classic items from their menu including Mexican Pizza—one of my long-time favorites—and anything with shredded chicken in it, including the chicken soft taco.
+Read moreIn November 2020, Taco Bell said “adios” to several classic items from their menu including Mexican Pizza—one of my long-time favorites—and anything with shredded chicken in it, including the chicken soft taco.
 But teary goodbyes from fans of the tasty spiced chicken can be avoided if we have a good (and easy) recipe to craft a duplicate at home.
 Since the fast Mexican chain announced the changes several months in advance, I had time to work up a good hack before the tacos were gone forever.

 After cooking the chicken several ways, I settled on poaching the fillets in chicken broth, which kept them moist and added great umami flavor.
 When the chicken cooled, I shredded it, and added it to a sauce seasoned with spices and lime juice, and flavored with Knorr tomato chicken bouillon.

 As the sauce thickens it will reduce and infuse the chicken with flavor, just like the original Taco Bell shredded chicken, then it’s ready for you to use on tacos, burritos, salads, or whatever.
-And don't forget the hot sauce

 Cracker Barrel Meatloaf

-The Southern-themed chain famous for its gift shops filled with made-in-America products and delicious homestyle food is also known to have a particularly good meatloaf.
-This dish ranks high in popularity, right up there with the Chicken ‘n Dumplins and the Hash Brown Casserole, so a good Cracker Barrel Meatloaf copycat recipe is long overdue.
+Read moreThis Southern-themed chain is famous for its gift shops filled with made-in-America products and delicious homestyle food, including a particularly good meatloaf.
+This dish ranks high in popularity, right up there with the Chicken ‘n Dumplins and the Hash Brown Casserole which I had already hacked, so a good Cracker Barrel Meatloaf clone recipe was obvious next mission choice.

 Making meatloaf is easy.
-What’s hard is making it taste like the meatloaf at Cracker Barrel which is tender and juicy, and flavored with onion, green pepper, and tomato.
-I sought to turn out a moist and tender loaf of meat, and one that’s not dry and tough, but my first attempts were much too dense.
-I wasn’t happy about that, but my dog was thrilled.
+What’s hard is making it taste like the meatloaf at Cracker Barrel, which is tender, juicy, and flavored with onion, green pepper, and tomato.
+I sought to turn out a moist loaf of meat, and one that’s not dry and tough, but my first attempts were much too dense.

-After playing around with the eggs-to-breadcrumbs-to-milk ratios and being careful to use gentle hands when combining everything and pressing it into the loaf pan, the final batch was a winner and I get to pass it along to you.
+After playing around with the eggs-to-breadcrumbs-to-milk ratios and using gentle hands when combining everything and pressing it into the loaf pan, my final batch was a winner, and now I get to pass the formula along to you.

-It's best to use a meatloaf pan here which has an insert that lets the fat drip to the bottom, away from the meat.
-A regular loaf pan will still work, but you’ll want to pour off the fat in the pan before slicing.
+Just so you know, it's best to use a meatloaf pan with an insert that lets the fat drip to the bottom, away from the meat.
+A regular loaf pan will still work, but you’ll want to pour off the fat in the pan before slicing the meatloaf.

 Satisfy your Cracker Barrel cravings with more of my copycat recipes here.